redwoodjs/redwoodjs-com-archive/docs/authentication.md

 Update your .env file with the following setting which can be found on your Nhost project's dashboard.

 - `NHOST_BACKEND_URL` with the unique Nhost Backend (Auth & Storage) URL for your project.
+- `NHOST_JWT_SECRET` with the JWT Key secret that you have set in your project's Settings > Hasura "JWT Key" section.
 #### Usage

 Nhost supports the following methods: